Deen Dayal Upadhyaya College: Admissions

-The admission test is highly competitive with only 400 seats and a selection ratio of 1:50.
+The admission process for all the courses is done through the Common Seat Allocation System (CSAS) in three phases.
+Admission for undergraduate courses is done through CUET scores conducted by National Testing Agency.

 Student life

 Cultural festivals

-The college's student life includes various student organizations (both academic and cultural) which organize extra curricular activities.
+The college's student life includes various student organizations (both academic and cultural) that organise extracurricular activities.

 Kalrav is the annual festival of DDUC, usually organized in February–March each year.
 It is a conglomerate of the activities of all societies and departments of the college.
 Kalrav seeks participation of students pan-India and has events & competitions including those of Music, Dance, Drama, Debating, Model UN, Quizzes and many more informal events.
 The Star nights at Kalrav in the previous years have witnessed performances by youth icons like Mika, Indian Ocean, The Circus etc.

 Ecclesia is the annual convention of Department of Management Studies, DDUC.

-Zucitva is the Annual Commerce Festival of DDUC organized by the Department of Commerce every year and include events like Corporate Fashion Show, Forensic Accounting, Business Plan, Marketing Management Competition, Mock Stock, etc. The fest is organized every year by CommUnity, The Department Of Commerce.
+Zucitva is the Annual Commerce Festival of DDUC organized by the Department of Commerce every year and includes events like Corporate Fashion Show, Forensic Accounting, Business Plan, Marketing Management Competition, Mock Stock, etc. The fest is organized every year by CommUnity, the Department Of Commerce.

 Tech Marathon is the Annual Computer Science Festival of DDUC organized by the Sanganika (The Computer Science Society).

-KALAMKAAR the Hindi kavi sammelan was organised in the college on 18 February on the behalf of silver jubilee year.
-Under the banner of KALAMKAR a literature festival named 'KLF' is organised every year, during this festival society also organised a mega Kavi-Sammelan.
+KALAMKAAR the Hindi kavi sammelan was organised in the college on 18 February on the occasion of the silver jubilee year.
+Under the banner of KALAMKAR, a literature festival named 'KLF' is organised every year, during this festival, the society also organised a mega Kavi-Sammelan.